zonemaster/zonemaster-backend/docs/Installation.md

 Check the [declaration of prerequisites] to make sure your preferred combination of operating system version and database engine version is supported.

-The installation instructions below assums that this is a new installation.
+The installation instructions below assumes that this is a new installation.
 If you upgrade and want to keep the database, go to section [7.4](#74-upgrade-zonemaster-database) first.
 If you instead want to start from afresh, then go to section [7.3](#73-cleaning-up-the-database) and remove the old database first.

-If you keep the database, skip the initialization of the Zonemaster database, but if you have removed the old Zonemaster database, then do the inialization.
+If you keep the database, skip the initialization of the Zonemaster database, but if you have removed the old Zonemaster database, then do the initialization.

 #### 3.2.1 Instructions for MySQL (CentOS)